What is AI Governance?

 What’s the difference between AI governance and AI ethics?

 AI ethics defines the principles (fairness, transparency, safety).
-AI governance creates the structures to enforce those principles — the policies, roles, audits, and workflows that make ethics operational.
+AI governance creates the structures to enforce those principles.
+The policies, roles, audits, and workflows that make ethics operational.

 Is AI governance just compliance?